scionassociation/scion-overview_I-D/draft-dekater-panrg-scion-overview.md

 Note that PCBs do not traverse peering links.
 Instead, peering links are announced along with a regular path in a PCB.
 If both ASes at either end of a peering link have registered path segments that include this specific peering link, then it is possible to use this peering link during segment combination to create the end-to-end path.

+#### Selection of PCBs to Propagate

+As an AS receives a series of intra-ISD or core PCBs, it must select the PCBs it will use to continue beaconing.
+Each AS can independently set policies dictating which PCBs are propagated in which time intervals, and to which neighbors.
+The selection process can be based on path properties (e.g., length, disjointness across different paths) as well as on PCB properties (e.g., age, remaining lifetime of sent instances) - each AS is free to use those properties that suit the AS best.
+The control service can then compute the overall quality of each candidate PCB based on these properties.
+For this, the AS should use a selection algorithm or metric that reflects its needs and requirements and identifies the best PCBs or paths segments for this AS.

+**Note**: For a detailed description of selecting PCBs to propagate, see the section "Selection of PCBs to Propagate" in {{I-D.dekater-scion-controlplane}}.

 #### Propagating a PCB

 Every propagation period (as configured by the AS), the control service